wmayner/pyphi/README.rst

 This is a step-by-step guide intended for those unfamiliar with Python or the command-line (*a.k.a.* the “shell”).

-A shell can be opened by opening a new tab in the Terminal app (in Utilities).
-Every line in the code blocks below is meant to be copied and pasted into the terminal (hit the Enter key to run the command).
+A shell can be opened by opening a new tab in the Terminal app (located in Utilities).
+Text that is ``formatted like code`` is meant to be copied and pasted into the terminal (hit the Enter key to run the command).

 The fist step is to install the versions of Python that we need.
 The most convenient way of doing this is to use the OS X package manager `Homebrew